Flubba-T/intro/java/jREADME.md

-//practice for learning the Java programming language
+/*practice for learning the Java programming language written and used in the NetBeans IDE*/